Macrometacorp/docs/docs/cep/examples/table-and-store-example.md

 @info(name = 'Join-query')
 -- Selects `sensorId`, `roomNo`, and `temperature` attributes from stream and table, and adds events to `TemperatureLogTable`.
 INSERT INTO TemperatureLogTable
-SELECT t.sensorId as sensorId, s.roomNo as roomNo, t.temperature as temperature FROM TemperatureStream as t join SensorIdInfoTable as s
+SELECT t.sensorId AS sensorId, s.roomNo AS roomNo, t.temperature AS temperature FROM TemperatureStream AS t join SensorIdInfoTable AS s
      on t.sensorId == s.sensorId;
 ```